awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-throughput.md

 For more information about creating and editing IAM policies, see [Creating IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) in the *IAM User Guide*\.

-## Increasing Throughput<a name="parameter-store-throughput-increasing"></a>
+## Increasing Throughput \(Console\)<a name="parameter-store-throughput-increasing"></a>

-Use the following procedure to increase the number of transactions per second that Parameter Store can process for the current AWS account and Region\.
+The following procedure shows you how to use the Systems Manager console to increase the number of transactions per second that Parameter Store can process for the current AWS account and Region\.

 **To increase Parameter Store throughput**